microsoft/vscode-docs/docs/extensions/example-hello-world.md

 ## Your first extension

-This document will guide you through creating your first VS Code extension ("Hello World") and explain the basic VS Code extensibility concepts.
+This document will guide you through creating your first Visual Studio Code extension ("Hello World") and explain the basic VS Code extensibility concepts.

 In this walkthrough, you'll add a new command to VS Code which will display a simple "Hello World" message.
 Later in the walkthrough, you'll interact with the VS Code editor and query for the user's currently selected text.